The Real Housewives of Johannesburg: Production

+In April 2021, it was revealed that production for the third season had been halted due to a physical altercation between Kay and Seopela.
+On December 7 of the same year, Willers died at the age of 30 following a battle with breast cancer.

+In November 2022, it was announced the series would return in the following year.
+The third season premiered on May 19, 2023, with Mokoena and Mathatho reprising their roles, alongside new additions Mamus Koka, Keabetswe Marema, Thobekile Mdlalose, Nicole Watson, and Marelli Bentley.
+In May 2024, the series was put on a hiatus ahead of the fourth season.

 Broadcast

 In South Africa, the first season began airing episodes on 1Magic on 3 August 2018.
 The second season premiered on 18 October 2019.

 The show also airs on Media24's Honey on 10 May 2021.

 International broadcast

 In Australia, the series premiered on Arena, on subscription service Foxtel, on 7 July 2019.

 In Canada, the series airs on cable channel Slice.

 On January 19, 2022, the first two seasons became available in the United States for the first time on Discovery+ with a subscription.
 It had also been available to Tubi on April 1, 2022, but is no longer available on neither since May 2023.

 In Africa as a whole, the show can be streamed on Showmax.
-While in Europe and New Zealand, the show can be streamed on Hayu.
+While in Europe and multiple other Countries across the globe, the show can be streamed on Hayu.